enFloo/themeRetrievalAPI/README.md

-API & GUI hosted in AWS Elastic Beanstalk
+React Application with API & GUI hosted in AWS Elastic Beanstalk
 =============

 This is an API with two HTTP endpoints that retrieves data & a GUI allowing users to CRUD data to a PostgreSQL database hosted in AWS RDS.
 Both were created in an AWS EC2 Amazon Linux 2 instance and successfully deployed to AWS Elastic Beanstalk.
 Python3.8